 Watching the frog jump when you push on his hind legs is sure to provide hours of entertainment.
-Origami jumping frogs are quick to fold, making them especially popular for entertaining children when waiting at a restaurant or doctor's office.
+Origami jumping frogs are quick to fold, making them especially popular for entertaining children when waiting at a restaurant or appointment.
 Paper frogs also make excellent inexpensive party favors for a young child's birthday celebration.

 There are several different ways to make an origami jumping frog, some using square paper and some using rectangular paper.
 This tutorial shows a simple way to make an origami jumping frog using a rectangular index card.
-Index cards are harder to fold than regular origami paper, but will result in a frog that can jump higher.
+Index cards are harder to fold than regular origami paper but will result in a frog that can jump higher.

 01 of 07

 The origami frog can be folded in five minutes or less.
 It is suitable for children ages six and up.
-The frog is also a great choice for teaching origami, since it is simple to make and appealing to both the young and the young at heart.
+The frog is also a great choice for teaching origami since it is simple to make and appealing to both the young and the young at heart.

 02 of 07